Skip to main content ↓

 There are plenty of ways to generate more leads.
 For example, you could run Facebook ads or Google Adwords campaigns, dive into content marketing, or maybe even buy a lead list.

-Just keep in mind, many lead generation activities cost money, which will increase your company’s operating expenses and will require your sales team to make more sales every month in order to meet required minimums.
+Just keep in mind that many lead generation activities cost money, which will increase your company’s operating expenses and require your sales team to make more sales every month to meet the required minimums.

 Another way to meet your sales goals is to improve the rate at which your team closes deals.
 Imagine if your reps successfully sold to 9% of the leads that came their way instead of just 6%.
 Your team could then hit its sales goal without generating any more leads.